C22-PS225/Lookies-lihat-suka-makan/README.md

 ## Disclaimer
 * Lookies might be developed later to be beneficially used for related parties in a collaborative way.
-* Lookies aims to add features to get involved in the business field, such as providing the market e-commerce feature and paid cook-tutoring service in the future development.
+* Lookies aims to get involved in the business field, such as providing the market e-commerce feature and paid cook-tutoring service in the future development.